ODR versus thermostat night set-back

 - Need more sophisticated thermostats

 - These were first introduced when houses were not as tight.
-The higher the heat loss due to requiring new windows, doors, weather-stripping, added insulation the more important night setback was.
-This was due to heat leaving the structure faster, by reducing the indoor temperature you would save fuel
+The higher the heat loss due to the need for new windows, doors, weather-stripping, and added insulation, the more important the night setback was.
+This was due to heat leaving the structure faster.
+By reducing the indoor temperature, you would save fuel

 - The need for night setback for energy savings is less important due to tighter homes today.

-- The interconnecting wire must stay away from power sources, magnetic field and any other electrical noise producing items.
-If not it will affect the reading the control sees on the outdoor sensor.
+- The interconnecting wire must stay away from power sources, magnetic fields, and any other electrical noise-producing items.
+If not, it will affect the reading the control sees on the outdoor sensor.
 The use of shielded wire will eliminate these problems.
-Shielded wire is a wire with a braided outer wrap, you unravel the metal shield and ground one end.
+Shielded wire is a wire with a braided outer wrap.
+You unravel the metal shield and ground one end.

-- The use of ODR along with night setback thermostats will cause the warmup time in the morning or when coming out of un-occupied mode will severely be affected due to reduced heating water temperature.
+- The use of ODR along with night setback thermostats will cause the warmup time in the morning or when coming out of unoccupied mode to be severely affected due to reduced heating water temperature.
 When the water temperature is reduced the heat output is reduced from the radiation.

-- Requires more homework to properly set up the control.
+- Requires more homework to set up the control properly.
 Most are left at default settings.

 Night setback in conjunction with ODR